earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

 }
 ~~~

-Deploy to lambda and test it out.
-(I'll cover the setup soon).
+I then deploy to lambda and test it out.
+(I'll cover the how of AWS setup soon).

 ## Failure